venglov/Influencing-Governance-Proposals-Agent/README.md

 Due to the need to store information for a long time the agent uses asynchronous database.
 This gives the advantage that even a restart or crash of the agent will not prevent him from discovering the vulnerability.
 However, checking the same transactions multiple times in a row can cause a uniqueness error in the database.
-To get around this you need to remove the unique flag in `src/db/models.py` or add force drop_all `src/db/controller.py`:
+To get around this you need to remove the unique flag in `src/db/models.py` or add force drop_all in `src/db/controller.py`:
 ```python
 await conn.run_sync(base.metadata.drop_all)
 ```